 - Cook your veggies.
 In the same skillet that you toasted the panko in, cook your onions with extra virgin olive oil until soft.
-Then add the garlic and cooke spinach and cook for just one minute more.
+Then add the spinach and cook until wilted, then finally the garlic and cook for just one minute more.
 Salt and pepper.

 - In a stand mixer, whip all of the refrigerated ingredients together: the cream cheese, sour cream, mayo, plus some fresh lemon juice.

 - Fold everything together (sans the panko), including the dairy, cooked spinach mixture, artichokes, and grated parm together.
 Spread it into a pie pan or baking dish, sprinkle with the toasted panko, and bake until warm and bubbly.
 Serve with chips or toasted baguettes!

 - 3 tablespoons extra virgin olive oil, divided

 - 1 lemon (zest and juice of half)

 - kosher salt and fresh cracked pepper